Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 ### Workflow customisation

-If you need to use a more custom workflow or if you want to let several entities in multiple modules the same workflow you can do the following:
+If you need to use a more custom workflow or if you want to let several entities in multiple bundles the same workflow you can do the following:

-1. Open the configuration page of one module.
-The configuration form has one tab for workflow-related settings.
-Within this tab you find links to a graphical workflow editor which allows to create a custom workflow based on an existing one.
-Of course you can also just use a text editor instead if you know the details (see below).
+1. You can edit the generated workflow YAML files using a text editor.
 2. When you are finished you need to save this workflow in `app/Resources/workflows/`.
 3. All entities using your custom workflow must not occur in any other workflows.
-So you need to customise or remove the generated workflow files within the corresponding modules.
+So you need to customize or remove the generated workflow files within the corresponding bundles.

 ### Further resources